 Dr WHP Cheung, Department of Orthopaedics and Traumatology

-This supervisor has research focuses of the use of big data , skeletal maturity and spinal deformity, as well as orthopaedic patients' HRQoL.
-She has large extent of experiences and publications in clinical orthopaedic researches, mapping between HRQoL assessment tools, cross-cultural adaptation and validation of questionnaires in both adults and children, as well as in-depth analyses of orthopaedic spinal conditions like scoliosis, low back pain in relation to changes of quality of life.
+This supervisor has research focuses of the use of big data, skeletal maturity and spinal deformity, as well as patient's HRQoL.
+She has large extent of experiences and publications in clinical orthpaedic researches, especially in scoliosis and low back pain.

 For more information or to express interest for this project, please email the supervisor or the specified contact point in the project description.
 Interested candidates are advised to enclose with your email: